-At the end towards the sea of las Ramblas, on the right side, there’s a series of installations hosted, until the end of September, by Centre d’art Santa Mònica: Lightforms / Soundforms – generative images, lights and ambient music by Brian Eno.
+At the end towards the sea of las Ramblas, on the right side, there was a series of installations hosted by Centre d’art Santa Mònica: Lightforms / Soundforms – generative images, lights and ambient music by Brian Eno.

 77 Million Paintings

 Is a large generative audio-visual installation.
 The textures load randomly and combine with colors and sounds, also loading randomly.
 The database of the installation is very vast, so Brian Eno calculated that it can actually generate 77 million different, unique, non-repetitive ‘moods’ of image, color and sound.

 “I got interested in the idea of music that could make itself, in a sense, in the mid 1960s really, Eno says, when I first heard composers like Terry Riley, and when I first started playing with tape recorders.”
 Initially Eno began to experiment with tape loops in the creation of these music systems.
 Later he created systems that incorporated the use of several CDs with material he had specifically created for random playback, in order to make music of indeterminate duration.
 Then in 1995 he began working with the company Intermorphic to create generative music with programmed algorithms.
 The cooperation with Intermorphic led Eno to release Generative Music 1 (requires the Intermorphic’s Koan Player software for PC), so as to make it possible to offer his generative explorations to the public as intended – enabling generative playback.

 Eventually Eno also explored the Adobe Flash format to release 77 Million Paintings in 2006.
 For PC and Mac, again, this enabled Eno to offer his generative explorations to the public as intended.
 Essentially 77 Million Paintings returns to the methodology of random playback utilized in his earlier work with tape loops and CD (as in it does not incorporate programmed algorithms).